MiloTruck/milotruck.github.io/_posts/2022-06-11-Grey Cat The Flag Qualifiers 2022.md

 categories: CTF
 ---

-This CTF was the qualifying round for Grey Cat The Flag 2022, hosted by National University of Singapore (NUS).
-I participated with my regular teammates [@OceanKoh](https://blog.puddle.sg/) and [@NyxTo](https://github.com/Nyxto) under the name **ItzyBitzySpider**, and we managed to place 10th, which is just enough to qualify for the finals.
+This CTF was the qualifying round for Grey Cat The Flag 2022, hosted by the National University of Singapore (NUS).
+Under the name **ItzyBitzySpider**, I participated with my regular teammates [@OceanKoh](https://blog.puddle.sg/) and [@NyxTo](https://github.com/Nyxto).
+We managed to place 10th, which was just enough to qualify for the finals.

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/Grey Cat The Flag Qualifiers 2022/Scoreboard.JPG)